-a.
 Client Referrals

 HC has arrangements in place with certain third parties, called promoters, under which such promoters refer clients to HC in exchange for a percentage of the advisory fees it collects from such referred clients.
-Such compensation creates an incentive for the promoters to refer clients to HC, which is a conflict of interest for the promoters.
+Such compensation will be paid pursuant to a written agreement with the solicitor, and the fees under these agreements will be borne entirely by HC and not by any affected client.
+This compensation received by the promoters for providing client referrals creates an incentive for the promoters to refer clients to HC, which is a conflict of interest for the promoters.
 Rule 206(4)-1 of the Advisers Act addresses this conflict of interest by, among other things, requiring disclosure of whether the promoter is a client or a non-client and a description of the material conflicts of interest and material terms of the compensation arrangement with the promoter.
 Accordingly, HC requires promoters to disclose to referred clients, in writing: whether the promoter is a client or a non-client; that the promoter will be compensated for the referral; the material conflicts of interest arising from the relationship and/or compensation arrangement; and the material terms of the compensation arrangement, including a description of the compensation to be provided for the referral.
+Any cash solicitation agreements will comply with Rule 206(4)-3 under the Advisers Act